-UDP does not guarantee the delivery of datagrams nor the sequence of delivery, thus, splitting a data block in a set of datagrams will require the applications to implement several control proceedings.
+UDP doesn't guarantee the delivery of datagrams nor the sequence of delivery, thus, splitting a data block in a set of datagrams will require the applications to implement several control proceedings.

-As minimum procedures, the receiver of a set of datagrams must be informed of the total number of datagrams, also each datagram must have a sequence number:
+As minimum procedures, the receiver of a set of datagrams must be informed of the total number of datagrams, also each datagram requires a sequence number:

-The application protocol will also have to handle error recovery in more or less sophisticated form:
+The application protocol will also have to handle error recovery in a more or less sophisticated form, for instance:

-- the failure in receiving a datagram may abort the entire transaction and a new initial request must be made. - the client may be able to request the retransmission of only the missing datagrams.
+- the failure in receiving a datagram may abort the entire transaction and a new initial request must be made.

+- the client may be able to request the retransmission of only the missing datagrams.